IvanoBilenchi/ICTextView/README.md

 - Methods to account for contentInsets in iOS 7
 - Contains workarounds to many known iOS 7 UITextView bugs

 #### Compatibility

 ICTextView is compatible with iOS 4.x and above.
 Match highlighting is supported starting from iOS 5.x.

 **!!!WARNING!!!** - contains ARC enabled code.
 Beware, MRC purists.

 #### Installation

-ICTextView can be installed via [Cocoapods](http://cocoapods.org) (just add `pod ICTextView` to your Podfile) or as a [Git submodule](http://git-scm.com/book/en/Git-Tools-Submodules).
-Alternatively, you can just grab the *ICTextView.h* and *ICTextView.m* files and put them in your project. `#import ICTextView.h` and you're ready to go!
+ICTextView can be installed via [Cocoapods](http://cocoapods.org) (just add `pod 'ICTextView'` to your Podfile) or as a [Git submodule](http://git-scm.com/book/en/Git-Tools-Submodules).
+Alternatively, you can clone this repo, or even just grab the *ICTextView.h* and *ICTextView.m* files and put them in your project.

+ICTextView just requires the *Foundation*, *UIKIt* and *QuartzCore* frameworks.

+`#import ICTextView.h` and you're ready to go.

 #### Configuration:

 See comments in the `#pragma mark - Configuration` section of the *ICTextView.h* header file.

 #### Usage